Review

 Language: None

 Sex/Nudity: There is a part of the game were one of the characters takes off her clothes but is invisible.
-Another character randomly kisses Mario for no apparent reason at intervals, and the ghosts by the Pianta mafia casino very vaguely resemble workers like the waitresses at Hooters.
+Another character randomly kisses Mario for no apparent reason at intervals, and the ghosts by the Pianta mafia casino very vaguely resemble “sexy” workers (think Hooters).
+Some vague sexual jokes are present.

 Violence: Cartoon violence, Mario and co. attack with hammers and the like.
 You work with pretty nice mafias and gangs.
 Tragic deaths are mentioned.
 Some enemies use real weapons such as spears and swords, plus some of the bosses do… eat the audience occasionally.
 Sheesh Hooktail, they were innocent!

-Occult: Some of the help Mario receives is from fortune tellers, the terror that raged Rogueport is an unrealistic demon; two of the main characters are possessed at different points, a few characters receive curses.
+Occult: Some of the help Mario receives is from fortune tellers, you fight an unrealistic demon; two of the main characters are possessed at different points, a few characters receive curses.

 About Catoons